Mozzarella Bufala is made from Buffalo milk.

 Mozzarella di Bufala has soft flavours that will be overpowered by big wines.

-It pairs best with light white wines.
+It pairs best with white wines.
 Sparkling wines are fantastic.
+Additionally these wines can be paired with light meat, salads, pasta, creamy sauces and dressing.

 Sparkling wines are incredible with soft and creamy cheeses.